 Following a participatory approach, the community and the VPUU NPC as project partner identify public spaces at water taps.
 These spaces are mapped on a spatial ma of the overall settlement.
 Through a participatory discussion and design process specific spaces are prioritised and designed with the community members to function as Emthonjeni’s.
 Local members construct and landscape the Emthonjeni under professional supervision.
 Once the Emthonjeni is completed, opportunities for activation are vast: space for vaccinations, health awareness, safety meetings, youth programmes, training ground.
 We encourage local ECD centres to use it as an outreach space.

-The Emthonjeni project has taken route in 2 large informal settlements benefitting 30.000 residents.
+The Emthonjeni project has taken root in 2 large informal settlements benefiting over 30,000 residents.
 To date more than 20 emthonjenis/ public spaces have been implemented in those settlements.
 The concept has been replicated by a number of organisations and municipalities, primarily as an upgrade of the function of water collection and washing point.

 Participatory conceptualization, design, implementation, operation and maintenance are key success factors that lead to community ownership.
 A high degree of transparency, integrity, promotion of voluntarism and accountability are factors that have contributed to the high acceptance in the communities we work in.
 Implementation is measureable and accountable to the funding partners and the community.
 Employment of local labour whilst at the same time working with local volunteers, who gain access to skills development is important to ensure sustainability and long-term community ownership.

-Small monthly household surveys conducted by trained local residents to track community perceptions and opinions in relation to safety and public services.
-Large annual household surveys conducted by trained local residents to track changes in community perceptions and opinions in relation to safety and public services.
-Quarterly newsletters to inform residents about VPUU activities and opportunities happening in the SNA.
-Routine CitySpec Monitoring, reporting and repairs of public infrastructure (communal water taps and toilets).
-Community Register Office that aims to maintain an up-to-date community register of all residents living in the SNA.
+Quarterly household surveys are conducted by trained local residents to track changes in community perceptions and opinions in relation to safety and public services.
+Quarterly newsletters inform residents about VPUU activities and opportunities in the SNA.
+Routine CitySpec monitoring of public infrastructure (communal water taps and toilets) has resulted in much higher functional service levels across the settlement.
+The Community Register Office maintains an up-to-date community register of all residents living in the SNA.